 Two games are available, one that can be played with your phone and a second that requires a little more hardware.

-First is Doctor Who: The Mazes of Time, a top-down action puzzle adventure that is available on iOS devices (it was previously available on Android but this now seems to have been pulled from the store).
+First is Doctor Who: The Mazes of Time [No Longer Available], a top-down action puzzle adventure that is available on iOS devices (it was previously available on Android but this now seems to have been pulled from the store).
 This is available as a free, limited game as well as a full premium version.

 Meanwhile, Cleric Wars a first person augmented reality shooter in which you combat Daleks, Weeping Angels and Cybermen.
-Available free from iTunes and Google Play, the game can be enhanced with a gun controller upon which your phone can be mounted.
+Available free from iTunes, the game can be enhanced with a gun controller upon which your phone can be mounted.
 These controllers are available online in the UK from £5.

 Read Doctor Who Books and Magazines on Your Phone or Tablet